 I really doubt the intention of the EULA was actually to be read by the participants, rather it is a CYA popup so that the lawyers can point out that they had warned you.
 The warning being that it contains this gem:

-4. WARNING: (a) Dangerous Malicious Code - The Software contains dangerous malicious computer code that will cause damage to Your or others computers and/or networks if not used properly.
+Well.
+That is fun.
+Of course VMWare Player can't snapshot so this is going to require a bit more setup before I continue.4.
+WARNING: (a) Dangerous Malicious Code - The Software contains dangerous malicious computer code that will cause damage to Your or others computers and/or networks if not used properly.
 Licensor is not responsible for the misuse or accidental misuse of this Software and the End-User accepts all responsibility for any damage incurred by the End-User. (b) Safe Environment - The Software should not be run without a safe environment that can easily be restored to a prior state, such as a virtual machine.
 The End-User agrees that in no case shall the Software be used by the End-User on production systems or systems that contain sensitive or valuable information. (c) Prohibition on Connecting this Software to the Internet - The End-User agrees that the Software will not be used on systems connected to the Internet due to the risks posed to the machine running the Software as well as the risks posed to the greater Internet.